 She was the apple of his eye and he could never go to bed without reading her a story.

-common idioms about fruits in English
+common idioms about fruit in English

 Share and help other students to improve English language skills.